Oriental Rug Buying Guide

 Knot Count...Not!

 The quality of the wool is more important than the knot count in determining durability.
-A coarsely woven rug with good wool will be far superior to a finer woven rug with poor quality wool.
-A chunky knot sweater does not wear faster than a fine knit cardigan.
+A coarsely woven rug with good wool will be far superior to a finer rug with poor quality wool.
+A chunky-knit sweater does not wear faster than a fine-knit cardigan.

 In general, the number of knots in a rug represents the amount of labour that has gone into it.
 If you are interested only in the amount of labour rather than the quality of materials, authenticity of design and overall aesthetic appeal, then knot count is important.
 Otherwise ...
 NOT!

 Hopefully, this Oriental Rug Buying Guide will help you make a wise purchase.
-If you have any questions then please contact Rug District and one of our Oriental Rug Experts would love to help you.
+If you have any questions, please contact Rug District, and one of our rug experts will be happy to help you.

 - Azar Sheazadeh